sd-indic/sd-indic/README.md

  ⚠ About Me :

-- 🌱 I’m a Learner Exporing with Fun
+- 🌱 I’m a Learner Exploring with Fun
+- 😊 CSE Undergrad, Educator, Aspirant
+- ❤️ Music, Books,  Games,  Making new Connnections and of course Panipuri...
+- 👌 Always a curious learner ready to explore new domains.

 <h3 align="left">Connect with me:</h3>